-- SAVE: saves information, but keeps the page open for additional information FINISH: saves information and completes that section.
+- Save Firsh Cancel 1 the valiable for this Saves information, but keeps the page open for additional information - FINISH: saves information and completes that section.
 FINISH activates a summary text box that confirms that all necessary information for that page is completed.
-Clicking FINISH on a page - notifies CurricUNET to check the box to the left of the title within the Program Checklist and changes the color of the title to green.
-You can always go back and edit that section by clicking the appropriate title within the Program Checklist and then UNLOCK. - Taxonomy Unlock Fedit Remove/Delete
+Clicking FINISH on a page notifies CurricUNET to check the box to the left of the title within the Program Checklist and changes the color of the title to green.
+You can always go back and edit that section by clicking the appropriate title within the Program Checklist and then UNLOCK.